-As mentioned above, Twin Cities Academy is continuing a complete equity review of current student policies and practices.
-Dr. Hays will be working with the administration directly to review current procedures and practices focusing on equity.
+Twin Cities Academy is continuing a complete equity review of current student policies and practices.
+Ms. Amundson, alongside Student Racial Justice Club teacher leader Andrew Ng will be working with the staff equity team directly to review current procedures and practices focusing on equity.
 Any policy changes will be brought to the school board for review and comment.